TheLeaderDev/BackRoute/README.md

 > `local` → enter the IP of your current server here. <br>
 > `remote` → enter the IP of the remote server here. <br>
 > `addresses` → this is the local IP you are creating.
 You can change it if you are familiar with it; otherwise, do not modify it. <br>
-> `mtu` → maximum packet size that can pass through this tunnel.
-Make sure it’s ≤ the physical interface MTU. <br>
-> `dontfragment` → prevents packets larger than MTU from being split; oversized packets will be dropped instead of fragmented.

 > ⚠️ BackRoute works best on `Ubuntu 22`.
 Other versions are not recommended.